thom/azure-ml-pipeline-optimization/README.md

 - Import the dataset using `TabularDatasetFactory`
 - Split it into train and test sets
-- Run AutoML and save the best performing model
+- Run AutoML and save the best performing model (see [AutoMLConfig Class](https://docs.microsoft.com/en-us/python/api/azureml-train-automl-client/azureml.train.automl.automlconfig.automlconfig?view=azure-ml-py) for the documentation of the AutoML configuration parameters)

 The Voting Ensemble model performed the best and provided an accuracy of 91.70%.